Terbium compounds: Oxides

 Terbium has a variety of oxides.
 The most easily obtained is terbium(III,IV) oxide, which can be produced by the decomposition of terbium compounds such as the hydroxide, the oxalate and the p-aminobenzoate.
-Terbium(III,IV) oxide, because the oxide contains both trivalent terbium and tetravalent terbium, can be produced by reacting with nitric acid to produce terbium nitrate, releasing oxygen in the progress:
+Terbium(III,IV) oxide, because the oxide contains both trivalent terbium and tetravalent terbium, can be decomposed by reacting with nitric acid to produce terbium(III) nitrate, releasing oxygen in the progress: